Message from the Principal

 Principal Susan Thompson, MSEd

-New Partnerships: Aramark for 3 years $100,000.00 for internships.
-AT&T/Aspire Mentoring Academy inititive $10,000.00 for the second year to provide support to the GWHS DECA chapter.
-Trumark Philadelphia Academies: 9th Grade Academy support
+New Partnerships: AT&T/Aspire Mentoring Academy inititive $10,000.00 for the third year to provide support to the GWHS DECA chapter.
+Trumark has donated $5,300 to support our Accounting & Finance Programs.
+Philadelphia Academies.

 Last years's 9th grader's had a 83% pass rate